StevenWang9102/01-CV_Assignment_NEW/README.md

+Introduction
+    this website is simply displaying some of my CV information.
+I try to practice skills that I have learned including flex, box model, bootstrap, position and so on.

+    This website is a responsive website.
+You can try it out!

 Functions

 - this website only displays some of my CV information therefore practice mainly css skills like position, flex, sass and box model.